 Tip #8 – Read The Reviews and Check Their Work

 A great web designer or digital agency will have some reviews or testimonials, so you get an idea of how good their client feedback is.
-You might find this on their website, google + page, their facebook page, or their linkedin profile.
+You might find this on their website, freelance platform, Facebook page, or their Linkedin profile.
 If you can’t find any feedback from their clients, it doesn’t mean they do bad work, maybe they just didn’t take the time to ask for reviews.

 However, if you find a web designer or agency that cares enough about their clients that they take the time to ask for reviews and build case studies detailing their client’s success, you know they really care about showing off their work and client feedback.